what-happens-when-you-fail-a-college-class

 Shares

 College can be a challenging and demanding experience, with a rigorous academic curriculum and high expectations for success.
-Despite your best efforts, however, there may be times when you fall short and fail a class.
+Despite your best efforts, there can be times when you fall short and fail a class.

 The thought of failing a college course can be overwhelming, leaving you uncertain about what happens next.
-In this article, we’ll explore what happens if you fail a class in college, including the consequences, options for recovery, and how to avoid failing a class in college.
+In this article, we’ll explore what happens when you fail a college class, including the consequences, options for recovery, and how to avoid failing a class in college.

 How Do College Grades Work?